Damon Connolly

-Damon Connolly is an American attorney and politician serving as a member of the California State Assembly for the 12th district.
+Damon Matthew Connolly (born June 19, 1963) is an American attorney and politician serving as a member of the California State Assembly for the 12th district.
 Elected in November 2022, he assumed office on December 5, 2022.

 Early life and education

 Connolly was raised in the San Francisco Bay Area.
 He earned a Bachelor of Arts degree in economics from University of California, Berkeley and a Juris Doctor from the UC Berkeley School of Law.

 Career

-From 1989 to 1993, Connolly worked as an associate attorney at Thelen LLP.
+From 1989 to 1993, Connolly worked as an associate at Thelen LLP in San Francisco.
 He then joined the California Department of Justice, serving as a deputy attorney general from 1993 to 1998 and as an supervising deputy attorney general from 1998 to 2007.
 In 2007 and 2008, he was a partner at Girard Gibbs LLP.
 Connolly served as a member of the San Rafael City Council from 2007 to 2014 and the Marin County Board of Supervisors from 2015 to 2022.